cwhy/Traveling-Salesman-MCMC-approach/README.md

-# Traveling-Salesman-MCMC-approach
+# MCMC practice
+1) Gaussian distribution sampling using MCMC
-MCMC solution of Traveling Salesman problem
+2) Solution to the Traveling Salesman problem using MCMC